Ice dance scoring with live results

 Madison Hubbell & Zachary Donohue

 American ice dance team Madison Hubbell and Zachary Donohue were consistent medalists at the highest levels of competition, earning World Championship bronze in 2018, 2019, and 2021, and finishing fourth at the Beijing 2022 Olympics.
-They were admired for their powerful skating, dynamic choreography, and strong musical interpretation.
+They were admired for their attacking skating, dynamic choreography, and strong musical interpretation.
 Hubbell and Donohue were leaders of a strong generation of American ice dance teams and consistently pushed themselves to innovate in program construction and performance quality throughout their competitive career.

 Madison Chock & Evan Bates